Large-scale Multiple Testing: Fundamental Limits of False Discovery Rate Control and Compound Oracle: Simulation studies

-In the first experiment (\prettyref{fig:BH_vs_SC_vs_GR_unif}), we choose $f_0$ to be $\Unif(0,1)$ and $f_1$ to be supported and monotonically decreasing on $(0,1)$.
-In this case, \prettyref{algo:globally-randomized} applies the Grenander estimator $\hat f$ \cite{birge1989grenader} to estimate the marginal density, using the function \texttt{grenander()} in the R package \texttt{fdrtool}.
-In the left panel, $f_1(x)=\frac{1}{\sqrt{x}}-1$.
-By direct calculation, $\optmFNR(\alpha)$ is concave in $\alpha$, so its GCM is simply a straight line.
-In the right panel, $f_1(x)=2\cdot\indc{0<x<0.5}$, and $\optmFNR$ is piece-wise constant, so its GCM is piece-wise linear.
-The plots show that the yellow curves achieved by \prettyref{algo:globally-randomized} converge to $\optFNR$ (dashed in gray), while the curves of oracle BH (blue) and Sun\&Cai (red) converge to $\optmFNR$ (dashed in brown).
-In both cases, \prettyref{algo:globally-randomized} achieves much smaller FNR than the others.

-In the second experiment (\prettyref{fig:BH_vs_SC_vs_GR_normal}), we choose $f_0$ and $f_1$ to be the pdf of $\calN(0,1)$ and $\calN(\mu,1)$, where $\mu=1$ in the left panel and $\mu=2$ in the right panel.
-In this case, we use the kernel estimator (with quartic kernel) to estimate the marginal density.\footnote{This was done by using the function \texttt{kdensity()} in the R package \texttt{kdensity}.} For $\mu=1$, we have $\optmFNR(\alpha) > \optFNR(\alpha)$ for any $\alpha\in(0,\pi_0)$ as shown in \prettyref{ex:gaussian}, so \prettyref{algo:globally-randomized} which is designed to control FDR optimally outperforms oracle BH and Sun\&Cai.
-For $\mu=2$, $\optmFNR$ appears almost convex, so $\optFNR$ nearly coincides with $\optmFNR$.
-(Nevertheless, as shown in \prettyref{ex:gaussian}, $\optFNR$ is strictly suboptimal for small $\alpha$.)
+The top panels of \prettyref{fig:BH_vs_SC_vs_GR_normal} correspond to the case of $\pi_0=0.75$.
+For $\mu=1$ (left), we have $\optmFNR(\alpha) > \optFNR(\alpha)$ for any $\alpha\in(0,\pi_0)$ as shown in \prettyref{ex:gaussian}, so \prettyref{algo:globally-randomized} which is designed for optimal FDR control attains smaller FNR than the oracle BH and Sun\&Cai.
+For $\mu=2$ (right), $\optmFNR$ appears almost convex, so $\optFNR$ nearly coincides with $\optmFNR$.
+(Nevertheless, as shown in \prettyref{ex:gaussian}, $\optFNR(\alpha)$ is strictly smaller than $\optmFNR(\alpha)$ for small $\alpha$.)
 In this case, all three procedures exhibit similar performance.
-Overall, both experiments verify the conclusion in \prettyref{sec:SuboptBH} that oracle BH and Sun\&Cai do not achieve the optimal FDR-FNR tradeoff.
+The bottom panels of \prettyref{fig:BH_vs_SC_vs_GR_normal} display the case of $\pi_0=0.99$, \ie, the signals are very sparse.
+For $\mu=2$ (left), \prettyref{algo:globally-randomized} which approximates the optimal FDR-FNR tradeoff outperforms the oracle BH and Sun\&Cai.
+For $\mu=3$ (right), in which case $\optFNR$ nearly coincides with $\optmFNR$, \prettyref{algo:globally-randomized} performs worse than the others due to the density estimation errors for the given sample size.

+Overall, both experiments verify the conclusions in \prettyref{sec:SuboptBH} that the oracle BH and Sun\&Cai achieve the optimal mFDR-mFNR tradeoff but not the FDR-FNR tradeoff.
+In particular, the sparser and rarer the signals are, these procedures are more likely to be suboptimal.
+For example, with the same $\mu=2$, the oracle BH and Sun\&Cai are optimal for $\pi_0=0.75$ while suboptimal for $\pi_0=0.99$; with the same $\pi_0=0.75$, they are optimal for $\mu=2$ but suboptimal for $\mu=1$.
+For a more comprehensive comparison, we provide in \prettyref{app:ComparisonsFixedLevel} a table of the estimated EFN, FNR, FDR, as well as the variance of FDP, for the oracle BH, Sun\&Cai, and \prettyref{algo:globally-randomized} for a fixed FDR level.